dathanb/games/README.md

 We'll have to get a little creative to support hashing irrespective of move history, but that can wait until later, I think.

+## 2020-04-15

+I keep hitting edge cases in my `MaxStrategy`.
+Now what I've observed is that if at our configured depth we see two paths that have the same expected value, we'll choose the first one that was encountered.
+Then on the next round, we're likely to just move the piece right back where it came from, because the two paths were equally valuable (so going back to where we started is as valuable as the path we took, because we can always take the same or a different path again, and the current path doesn't resolve to something significantly better in time to show up in the path analysis).
+I think we either want to find a way to penalize moving "backward", or to impose some ordering on the moves instead of doing a straight breadth-first traversal.
+By imposing some bias on the movements (or since they're already biased, by randomizing and removing that bias) we can probably avoid this.
+The real problem is that the move generation for the SortingGame is deterministic and creates the likelihood of loops when there isn't a clear reason to choose one move over another.

+So if we just shuffle our moves before returning them from the MoveGenerator, that may fix this!

+It seemed to help a little bit -- but it's still possible for it to get into a loop.

+I guess we could just bias the thing to pick the first move that's *better* than the current state?
+But it already does that, so nevermind.

+We could try to implement a penalty system where each additional move is a -1 penalty.
+But right now the MaxStrategy only updates the max score when it's greater than the current score.